abhriyaroy/KCrypt/README.md

       .encryptionKey(<provide encryption key here>)
       .build()
 ```
-Here you need to provide a key to the `encryptionKey()` method.
+We need to provide a key to the `encryptionKey()` method.
 Here comes KCrypt which provides a unique secure key across Android and iOS, that can be passed to the `encryptionKey()` method.
+Similarly, KCrypt can be used for other encryption/cryptographic purposes where one needs an encryption key.

 ## Usage